General Terms and Conditions

 7.7 Cleared funds

-7.7.2 For example, if the cheque is paid in on Monday (day 0), then you will start earning interest on Wednesday (day 2) and it will be available for you to withdraw on the Friday (day 4), but you can be certain that the funds will not be reclaimed from your Account as a result of the cheque being returned unpaid if you wait until the end of the following Tuesday (day 6) before withdrawing the cheque funds.
-Non Working Days are not counted for the purposes of the cheque clearing cycle.
+7.7.2 For example, if we receive the cheque on Monday (day 0), then you will start earning interest on Wednesday (day 2) and it will be available for you to withdraw on the Friday (day 4), but you can be certain, unless you are a knowing party to fraud, that the funds will not be reclaimed from your Account as a result of the cheque being returned unpaid if you wait until the end of the following Tuesday (day 6) before withdrawing the cheque funds.
+Non-Working Days are not counted for the purposes of the cheque clearing cycle.

 - where your Account is linked to an external reference rate (a publically available rate which we do not set, for example, the Bank of England Base Rate), to reflect changes in this reference rate; and/or

-8.3 We will provide you with 2 months' written notice if we change interest rates for any of the following reasons:
+8.3 We will provide you with 2 months prior written notice (or 14 days if permitted by applicable regulation/law), if we change interest rates for any of the following reasons: